Testing secret interaction with astrophysical neutrino point sources: Limits on secret interaction

-In the following, we take $q$ to be $0.5$.
-This value is arbitrary, but since the transmittance quickly transitions from line-like features to a strong suppression over a large energy range the exact value does not matter very much.
-With this criterion, we estimate the limits on the coupling $y$ as a function of the mediator mass $m_{\phi}$ for our two neutrino mass benchmarks.
+With the criterion introduced above, we estimate the limits on the coupling $y$ as a function of the mediator mass $m_{\phi}$ for our two neutrino mass benchmarks.
 The bounds are depicted in Fig.\,\ref{fig:Limits}.
 The left panel shows the limits for BM1.
 Here the green area shows the limit from NGC 1068 and the gray area the limit derived from TXS 0506+056.
 As can be seen, TXS 0506+056 is almost always more constraining than NGC 1068.
 At low masses the advantage is only $O(1)$ since the lower energy of the neutrinos emitted by NGC 1068 partially compensates for the larger distance of TXS 0506+056 in the computation of the optical depth.
 The limits improve in both cases when the resonance condition $2 E_a m_i= m_\phi^2$ can be fulfilled in the energy range where the astrophysical neutrinos are observed.
 This allows the NGC 1068 limit to briefly dip down to the one from TXS 0506+056 at $m_\phi \approx0.5$ MeV.
 At high masses the TXS 0506+056 limit is clearly superior since both the larger distance and the higher energies enhance it compared to NGC 1068.
 However, the bound quickly deteriorates in this regime and for $m_\phi \gtrsim 100$ MeV only $y\gtrsim 1$ can be tested.
 The right panel shows the results for BM2.
 As can be seen, the limits arising from the latter scenario are much more stringent.
 This is due to the much larger range of neutrino energies $E_{\textrm{a}}$ that allow $\phi$ to go on-shell in the scattering process when the background is a relativistic gas.
 In this scenario, couplings of $\sim 10^{-3}$ are excluded for mediator masses of $\sim 10^{-3}$ MeV.
 For $m_\phi \gtrsim 1\,\textrm{MeV}$ the limits start to weaken strongly from $m_\phi\approx 60$ MeV on only $y\gtrsim 1$ can be excluded.
 In the intermediate region with mediator masses from $\mathcal{O}(1)$ keV up to a few MeV the limits are quite strong and go down to almost $5 \times 10^{-5}$.
 Here, NGC 1068 can improve considerably on TXS 0506+056 for masses below $0.1$ MeV.